 Remember inception?
 That huge blockbuster that came out in 2010 that essentially drove you crazy by leaving you with a tonne of unanswered questions?
 I’m talking about that stupid spinning top where we were left questioning everything and essentially mistrusting Cobb’s sanity itself?
 Yeah, that one.
 I’m still not over it.

 One of the many strengths the movie carries with it is that you can extract many lessons from it.
-Sure, one is to question your very consciousness and strongly hint that you might indeed be living in a Matrix but we’ll scoot right over that.
-One lesson that I drew from Inception as I re-watched it last night, with a good six years on me since the first time I watched it, was the simple fact that our thoughts, feelings, emotions, and ideas are valuable and powerful, or as Cobb puts it far more elegantly, they are ‘resilient and highly contagious’.
+Sure, one is to question your very consciousness.
+Question whether you might indeed be living in a Matrix but we’ll scoot right over that.
+One lesson that I drew from Inception as I re-watched it last night, with a good six years on me since the first time I watched it, was the simple fact that our thoughts, feelings, emotions, and ideas are valuable and powerful.
+Or as Cobb puts it far more elegantly, they are ‘resilient and highly contagious’.

 Knowledge is the highest currency that is available to us.
 You can either learn it studiously through reading and research or you can go out and experience.
-Needless to say, a mix of both would equip you with the most reliable and valid form of knowledge, and develop a worldly view.
+Needless to say, a mix of both would equip you with the most reliable and valid form of knowledge.
+It’d enable you to develop a worldly view.
 If you see your subconscious the way inception presents it as with the use of incredible visuals, you will find that it empowers your very thoughts.
-If we go by what Cobb teaches us, that ‘we create and perceive our world simultaneously’, your mind could be broadened much further than you could ever have imagined by seeing more; greater landscapes, greater architecture, greater awareness; greater mind.
+If we go by what Cobb teaches us, that ‘we create and perceive our world simultaneously’, your mind could be broadened much further.
+Further, than you could ever have imagined simply by seeing more.
+Greater landscapes, greater architecture, greater awareness; greater mind.